ZainRizvi/ZainRizvi.github.io/_posts/2019-08-09-a-more-beautiful-question-summary.md

 This is a strategy that has been successfully used in classrooms

-1. Give a premise (e.g. "torture can be justified")
+First offer a premise (e.g. "torture can be justified")

-2. **Stage 1**: Divide people into groups to **Brainstorm** questions
+**Stage 1**: Divide people into groups to **Brainstorm** questions

-3. Rules:
+Rules:

-   1. Write each question down
+* Write each question down
-   2. Don't debate or try to answer questions
+* Don't debate or try to answer questions
-   3. Just keep trying to think of more questions
+* Just keep trying to think of more questions

-4. **Stage 2**: **Improve** the questions by converting open questions to closed and vice versa.
+**Stage 2**: **Improve** the questions by converting open questions to closed and vice versa.
 For example you'd change between "why is torture effective" <==> "is torture effective"

 * This shows that the same question asked differently can make you think in a different space

-5. **Stage 3**: **Prioritize**.
+**Stage 3**: **Prioritize**.
 Identify the top 3 questions to move the discussion forwards

-   * It Teaches: How to analyze questions and find ones to pursue further
+* It teaches them how to analyze questions and find ones to pursue further

 ### Question Teaching Process